Sergei Kirov: Early life

-Miron, an alcoholic, abandoned the family around 1890, and Yekaterina died of tuberculosis in 1893.
+Miron, an alcoholic, abandoned the family around 1890.
+Yekaterina died of tuberculosis in 1893.
 Sergei and his sisters were raised for a brief time by their paternal grandmother, Melania Avdeyevna Kostrikova, but she could not afford to take care of them all on her small pension of 3 rubles per month.
 Through her connections, Melania succeeded in having Sergey placed in an orphanage at the age of seven, but he saw his sisters and grandmother regularly.

 In 1901, a group of wealthy benefactors provided a scholarship for Kirov to attend an industrial school at Kazan.
-After gaining his degree in engineering, Kirov moved to Tomsk, a city in Siberia, where he became a Marxist and joined the Russian Social Democratic Labour Party (RSDLP) in 1904.
+After gaining a degree in engineering, Kirov moved to Tomsk, a city in Siberia, where he became a Marxist and joined the Russian Social Democratic Labour Party (RSDLP) in 1904.

 Revolutionary

-Kirov was a participant in the 1905 Russian Revolution and was arrested, joining with the Bolsheviks soon after being released from prison.
-In 1906, he was arrested once again, but this time jailed for over three years, charged with printing illegal literature.
-Soon after his release, Kirov again took part in revolutionary activity, once again being arrested for printing illegal literature.
+Kirov was a participant in the 1905 Russian Revolution and was arrested, joining the Bolsheviks soon after being released from prison.
+In 1906, he was arrested and jailed for over three years, charged with printing illegal literature.
+Soon after his release Kirov was arrested again for printing illegal literature.
 After a year in custody, Kirov moved to the Caucasus, where he stayed until the abdication of Tsar Nicholas II after the February Revolution in March 1917.

 By this time, Kirov had shortened his last name from Kostrikov to Kirov, a practice common among Russian revolutionaries of the time.
-Kirov began using the pen name "Kir," first publishing under the pseudonym "Kirov" on 26 April 1912.
-One account states that he chose the name "Kir," the Russian version of Cyrus (from the Greek Kūros), after a Christian martyr in third-century Egypt from an Orthodox calendar of saints' days, and Russifying it by adding an "-ov" suffix.
+Kirov began using the pen name Kir, first publishing under the pseudonym Kirov on 26 April 1912.
+One account states that he chose the name Kir, the Russian version of Cyrus (from the Greek Kūros), after a Christian martyr in third-century Egypt from an Orthodox calendar of saints' days, and Russifying it by adding an -ov suffix.
 A second story is that Kirov based it on the name of the Persian king Cyrus the Great.

-Kirov became commander of the Bolshevik military administration in Astrakhan, and fought for the Red Army in the Russian Civil War until 1920.
+Kirov became commander of the Bolshevik military administration in Astrakhan and fought for the Red Army in the Russian Civil War until 1920.
 Simon Sebag Montefiore writes: "During the Civil War, he was one of the swashbuckling commissars in the North Caucasus beside Ordzhonikidze and Mikoyan.
 In Astrakhan he enforced Bolshevik power in March 1919 with liberal bloodletting; more than 4,000 were killed.
 When a bourgeois was caught hiding his own furniture, Kirov ordered him shot."